-Appendix H provides information about the Board Certified Behavior Analyst (BCBA) track.
+Appendix F provides information about the Board Certified Behavior Analyst (BCBA) track.
 Applied behavior analysis is a theoretical framework based on learning theory.
 The actual method is used to interpret and modify behavior using scientifically-based strategies that teach adaptive skills and help eliminate or reduce unwanted behaviors (e.g., inattention to tasks, lack of response, and aggression).
 Practitioners who adhere to an ABA theoretical orientation are considered "behavior analysts."
 The Behavior Analyst Certification Board (BACB) credentials behavior analysts and approves and oversees the training and practice of behavior analysis.
-The University of Utah offers BACB-approved coursework that reflects the 4th edition task-list.
+The University of Utah offers BACB-approved coursework that reflects the 4th Edition Task List and revisions in the 5th edition.